-Cardinals outfielder Carlos Beltran enters the 2013 season with a strong chance to upgrade his status to the elite level among switch-hitting run producers in baseball history.
+Cardinals outfielder Carlos Beltran has upgraded his status to the elite level among switch-hitting run producers in baseball history.

 1. Eddie Murray (1,917 RBI): Consistent rather than dominant, Murray only once led a major league in RBI for a season.
 That was in strike-shortened 1981, when he produced 78 RBI for the Orioles.